AudioBible/AudioBible/README.md

     pip install --upgrade audiobible                            # update AudioBible to the latest version

     audiobible update                                           # update AudioBible using pip command internally

     audiobible -h | --help                                      # show help audiobible help                                             # show help

     audiobible version                                          # show version number and exit

-    audiobible init                                             # download data about all books and chapters in the KJV
+    audiobible init                                             # download data about all books and chapters in the KJV audiobible init speaker                                     # download all the names of speakers from sermonaudio.com audiobible init topics                                      # download all the topics from sermonaudio.com

     audiobible load                                             # download all books' and chapters' text and audio mp3 files